BaderLab/GenAnT/1-RepeatMasking/README.md

 - We have had success running Earl Grey on a desktop and high performance compute cluster
 - Earl Grey can easily be installed using conda (e.g. `conda create -n earlgrey -c conda-forge -c bioconda earlgrey=5.1.0`); an error causing Earl Grey to crash mid-run required an update to Numpy (`pip install numpy --upgrade`)
+- We have moved to running the earlgrey singularity container to simplify installation and running. `scripts/run_earl_grey.sh` executes earl grey through the singularity image.
 - Earl Grey takes multiple days to run (be prepared for up to a week)
 - If Earl Grey runs out of time, you can rerun it with the same command and directories and it picks up (more-or-less) where it left off.
 - Earl Grey does not like spaces in any directory names